GanVib18/Tiktok-Analysis/README.md

 ## 💡 Recommendations

-[cite_start]Based on the data, we propose the following strategies for the industry [cite: 353-361]:
+Based on the data, we propose the following strategies for the industry:

 | Stakeholder | Recommendation |
 | :--- | :--- |